schabluk/demerzel/README.md

 ### State Management

-The application state is separated from the User Interface, and exists as a tree object in a [Data Store](packages/webapp/stores/index.js), managed by [MobX](https://github.com/mobxjs/mobx-state-tree).
+The Application State is separated from the User Interface, and exists as a tree object in a [Data Store](packages/webapp/stores/index.js), managed by [MobX](https://github.com/mobxjs/mobx-state-tree).

 Usualy, the Store is composed from: